pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 | 4. | When format copying is charged by shop in connection with manufacturing job quotation (composite quotation) | $75.00 |
 | 5. | When format copying includes cost of justifying the right-hand margin (interpolated from quotations) | $100.00 |

-&nbsp;{%- include pagebreak.html canvas=136 -%}&nbsp;In Chapter III area costs of photo- offset work are found.
+ {% include pagebreak.html canvas=136 %} In Chapter III area costs of photo-
+offset work are found.
 These indicate that the sums listed above will purchase the following amounts of page area in a photo-offset edition of 500 copies: